 Let's look at some of the best preparation tips for IIT JEE Physics :

-- Physics is different than other subjects because it is so heavily based upon problem solving.
-Start by simple problems and then move on to more difficult problems.
+- Physics is different from other subjects because it is so heavily based upon problem solving.
+Start with simple problems and then move on to more difficult problems.
 Solving problems help you gain clear knowledge about the concept.